psu-libraries/researcher-metadata/README.md

 then manually manipulated in some cases before they are handed off to us.
 We have to ensure that the files all have the expected file type and encoding as well as the expected columns, column header names, and complete data in each column.
 There is danger that if expected columns are missing from these files, then importing them **may delete existing data** from our database.
-Because this process is so unsustainable, we'll be attempting to automate it using the Activity Insight API as soon as possible.
+Because this process is so unsustainable, we're in the process of transitioning to importing all of the data directly via the Activity Insight API.

 #### Pure
 In the `lib/utilities/` directory in this repository, there is a utility script for downloading each type of